maignman/alx-zero_day/0x03-git/README.md

 About README.md

-I created a readme.md file inside the 0x03-git directory
+Created a readme.md file inside the 0x03-git directory create new directory
+Embeded a new file README.md in the new directory